 - Images should only be kept for as long as necessary.
-As a general rule, images may be kept for between 714 and 21 days unless required for a specific purpose. - Once the retention period has expired the images will be erased by an automatic overwrite.
-As part of the regular checks, the technical staff will ensure that affected materials are deleted and thus unavailable for retrieval. - Any retained images, relating to an alleged or actual incident, should be kept in a secure location [either a physical location or within the CCTV Management System].
+As a general rule, images may be kept for between 7 and 21 days unless required for a specific purpose. - Once either the retention period has expired or the storage capacity of the CCTV system/device has been reached, the images will be erased by an automatic overwrite.
+As part of the regular checks, the technical staff will ensure that affected materials are deleted and thus unavailable for retrieval. - Any manually retained images, relating to an alleged or actual incident, should be kept in a secure location [within either the CCTV Management System or designated CCTV Storage Repository].
 The date of the images and any crime number should be noted.
 Removal or erasure of these images must be authorised by the Principal; however, images will not be kept any longer than strictly necessary to meet the purpose for retaining them.